Conviva/conviva-ios-appanalytics/README.md

 tracker.subject.userId = @"user_id";
 ```
 # Custom event tracking to track your application specific events and state changes
-Use trackCustomEvent() to track all kinds of events.
+Use trackCustomEvent(name:data:) to track all kinds of events.
 This API provides 2 fields to describe the tracked events.
   * eventName  - Name of the custom event.
-  * eventData  – Any type of data in string format.
+  * data  – Any type of data in string format.

-The following example shows the implementation of the 'onClick'
+The following example shows the implementation of the trackCustomEvent.
-event listener to any element:

 ```swift
 * Swift: